oh-lang/oh/wishlist.md

 Here is an example enum with some values that aren't specified.
 Even though the values aren't specified, they are deterministically chosen.

+TODO: to be consistent, if we're "defining" something, we should use `:`. should we use `one_of[First_value_defaults_to_zero:, Second_value_increments:, ...]`? depends on if we want to require it always with function arguments and with brackets.

 ```
 my_enum: one_of
 [   First_value_defaults_to_zero